 Let’s say you want to randomly pick out a customer for a survey, or a giveaway, or you can randomly select some employee to reassign tasks There are so many situations you may need to randomly select values from a dataset in Excel.
 In this tutorial, I will focus on how you can randomly select rows in Excel.

-2 Ways to Randomly Select Rows in Excel
+How to Randomly Select Rows in Excel: 2 Ways

 There are two ways to randomly select rows in Excel.
 There is one that uses the built-in sorting tool in Excel after a bit of modification to the dataset., Then there is another one where you can use a formula formed by various different functions.
 Each one has its own usage compatibility, so I will be using different datasets for the two methods.